xiangxingGuo/jobpulse/README.md

 # JobPulse

-> **Local-first LLM job intelligence pipeline with fallback orchestration, structured validation, and personalized skill-gap reporting.**
+> **Local-first LLM job intelligence pipeline with structured validation, deterministic fallback orchestration, and artifact-based observability.**

 JobPulse is an end-to-end LLM system that transforms raw job postings into structured intelligence and actionable reports.

-It combines scraping, structured extraction, validation, model fine-tuning, orchestration, and reliability engineering into a single reproducible workflow.
+The project demonstrates how to design **production-style LLM pipelines**, including:

+- local-first model inference
+- deterministic fallback to API providers
+- structured schema validation
+- artifact-based observability
+- orchestration with LangGraph
+- MCP tool interface for modular execution

+The system is designed to mirror real industry LLM workflows where **reliability, traceability, and reproducibility** are as important as model accuracy.

 ------